 Volunteers will live in a traditional, wooden Japanese house in the nearby village.
 All modern amenities are provided, shower, washing machine, cooker, bread maker, rice cooker, microwave/oven, internet etc. You will usually be required to share a room with other volunteers.
-The owner of the project lives in England and visits often and the manager also lives in the house.
+The owner of the project lives in England and visits often.
 Food is provided for 3 meals a day and all diets can be catered for.

 This place sits directly on majestic Omura Bay, essentially an inland sea perfect for swimming and dolphin sightings.

 Limited internet access

 We are smokers

 This host has indicated that they love having digital nomads stay.

 We work from 8am - 1pm (with a one hour break for breakfast from 9-10) Monday to Friday and the rest of the time is yours.
 When volunteers work a weekend day at the kids language events a day off during the week will given.